amr1k/k8s-node-labeller/README.md

 # K8S Node Labeller
-This repo provides an example of how k8s node(s) can be labelled automatically using a daemonset (inc. custom SA with the require permissions):
+This repo provides an example of how k8s node(s) can be labelled automatically using a daemonset (inc. custom SA with the required permissions):

-This can be applied using kubectl:
+This can be applied using kubectl for testing:

 ```
 kubectl create -f node-labeller-ds.yaml